Unlike spring which inspires new beginnings, autumn is a time when many people start to slow down and become more insular.

 You can also write your own personal mission statement that you read at the start of your day and before you go to sleep each night.

-For example, if your goal is to lose two stone by March by jogging after work, how will the weather, dark mornings and shorter days affect your training plans?
+For example, if your intention is to improve your fitness by jogging, how will the weather, dark mornings and shorter days affect your plan?

 Personally, I avoid leaving the house during autumn and especially in winter.